 Healthy diet based on long stemmed forage promotes healthy digestion and resilience to pathogens like E-coli and salmonella.

 High protein diet, based on GMO corn silage.
 High energy diet favours maximum production but compromises the overall health of the cow.

 Solid manure is composted.
 Small number of animals sustainable on a small acreage.

 Liquid manure spread on fields, high rainfall washes it out, resulting in high nitrate levels in lakes and in the ground water.

 Healthy animals are cycling and reproducing in a natural rhythm without the use of hormones.

 While the bovine growth hormone is not legal for use in Canadian dairy cows and the milk is advertised as “hormone free”, fertility hormones are used routinely.
 Hormones are used to manipulate the cows’ estrus.
 Embryo transfers are common practice and require intensive hormone treatments, those hormones end up in the milk, in the environment and in the water.

-Families directly involved in the care of the animals.
-Farmer directly accountable to the families who own the animals.
-Ongoing education for parents and children about the animals’ needs and good farming practices.
+Families who own the animals are directly involved in the care of their animals, and thus see first-hand and monitor the conditions their animals are housed in.
+The agister is directly accountable to these families.
+Ongoing on-farm education for parents and children about the animals’ needs and good farming practices.